adomani/advents/descriptions_with_tests.md

 really independent processes each running with its own period.
-They all finish in their end-positions simultaneously on time intervals that are proportional to the `lcm` of the individual periods.
+They all finish in their end-positions simultaneously at time intervals that are proportional to the `lcm` of the individual periods.
+Thus, the answer is the least common multiple of the periods.

 *Note*.
 The periods for my input are all themselves multiples of 269.